 Chase Sapphire Preferred will also help you earn free flights over time, giving 2 points per $1 spent on travel and dining (1 per $1 on everything else).
 And it has a $95 annual fee.
 But for all that if offers, Sapphire Preferred is still a general travel card.
 That means it lacks a lot of the perks normally found on airline-specific cards, such as free checked bags and priority boarding.
 The Citi / AAdvantage Platinum Select World Elite Mastercard offers both.
 And it gives 50,000 miles when you spend $2,500 in the first 3 months, plus 2 miles per $1 spent on American Airlines purchases, dining and gas.

 Another good free flight credit card is the Capital One Venture card, which offers 50,000 miles when you spend $3,000 in the first 3 months.
 The bonus miles are worth $500 in free flights or other travel.
-The annual fee is $0 for first year, and $95 after.
+The annual fee is $95.
 Also, the co-branded United MileagePlus Explorer card gives you 40,000 miles when you spend $2,000 in the first 3 months.
 There’s a $0 annual fee for first year.
 After that, it jumps to $95.